THE JILL ARMSTRONG TEAM

 Jill has lived in the Iowa City area since 1989.
 She became a REALTOR in 1996 and has since been one of the area’s top producers.
 She received her ABR (Accredited Buyer Representative) Designation.
 Jill’s philosophy is to truly listen to her clients regarding all their real estate needs and to offer every client only the highest level of service.

-Jill has two full-time licensed assistants, Jackie and Josh, working with her to help provide you the best service.
+Jill has three full-time licensed assistants, Jackie, Marcy, and Allye, working with her to help provide you the best service.
 We have three full-time buyers agents, Abby, Kimberly, and Kelly to insure each buyer and seller gets personalized service.
 In addition Jill employees Erin our third full time assistant that focuses on staging all of our listings.
 The Team is available any day, evening or weekend to answer your questions.

 Real Estate Companies Iowa City

 Trying to find the best real estate companies Iowa City, Iowa has to offer requires fully understanding the different types of firms available.
 Not all companies are made equal, after all, and have benefits and disadvantages that make them different from each other.
 Thankfully, it is relatively easy to understand these firms without a lot of difficult work.

 The simplest types of real estate companies are those that go by the name of a single person or which are run by one person.
 Often called “mom-and-pop” companies, these firms typically have a relatively small staff.
 Though there may be more than one person selling real estate – often up to 20 people or so – they are often not much more than one individual.
 These companies don’t have any franchise affiliation, making them genuinely independent when compared to other options on this list.